Julia Billenstein - Obituary

 1/1

-VERSAILLES — Julia M. Billenstein age 92, of Versailles passed away Monday, October 26, 2020, 12:45 p.m., at the Brethren Retirement Community in Greenville from natural causes.
+VERSAILLES — Julia M. Billenstein age 92, of Versailles passed away at 12:45 PM on Monday, October 26, 2020, at the Brethren Retirement Community in Greenville from natural causes.

-Julia was born July 12, 1928, in Shelby County to the late Albert and Florence (DeLaet) Glynn.
-In addition to her parents, Julia was also preceded in death by her husband, Robert G. Billenstein, on May 13, 1991, whom she married April 25, 1950; son, Kenneth A. Billenstein; sisters and brothers-in-law, Kathryn and Irvin Monnin, and Naomi and Paul Benanzer; twin sister, Janet and Cletus Schmiesing, and Rose and Paul Cordonnier; and brothers and sisters-in-law, Robert and Hilda Glynn, and Lawrence "Joe" and Helen Glynn.
+Julia was born July 12, 1928, in Shelby County to the late Albert & Florence (DeLaet) Glynn.
+In addition to her parents, Julia was also preceded in death by her husband, Robert G. Billenstein on May 13, 1991, whom she married April 25, 1950; son, Kenneth A. Billenstein; sisters & brothers-in-law, Kathryn & Irvin Monnin, Naomi & Paul Benanzer, twin sister Janet & Cletus Schmiesing and Rose & Paul Cordonnier; and brothers & sisters-in-law, Robert & Hilda Glynn and Lawrence "Joe" & Helen Glynn.

-Julia is survived by her children, Jacquie Billenstein of Versailles, Thomas and Kathy Billenstein of Greenville, James and Janet Billenstein of Versailles, and Gary and Shirley Billenstein of Versailles; grandchildren, Charles and Sarah Billenstein, Terry Billenstein, Angie and Rod Furr, Scott and Tricia Lamb, Tim and Shannon Billenstein, Jody Billenstein, Staci and Dennis Boyd, Steve Bey and Billie Platfoot, John and Amy Bey, Eric Hemmelgarn, Nicole Mora and Cody Homan, Devin Billenstein, and Missy and Jason Clem; 24 great-grandchildren; eight great-great grandchildren; as well as numerous nieces and nephews.
+Julia is survived by her children, Jacquie Billenstein of Versailles, Thomas & Kathy Billenstein of Greenville, James & Janet Billenstein of Versailles and Gary & Shirley Billenstein of Versailles; grandchildren, Charles & Sarah Billenstein, Terry Billenstein, Angie & Rod Furr, Scott & Tricia Lamb, Tim & Shannon Billenstein, Jody Billenstein, Staci & Dennis Boyd, Steve Bey & Billie Platfoot, John & Amy Bey, Eric Hemmelgarn, Nicole Mora & Cody Homan, Devin Billenstein and Missy & Jason Clem; 24 great-grandchildren; 8 great-great grandchildren; and numerous nieces and nephews.